-- Growth and strengthen client franchise: through a renewed focus on customer satisfaction and service quality, confirming position as "go to" bank for small and mid-sized corporates, reinforcing market leadership in CEE and strengthen CIB and Commercial Banking cooperation, and redesign customer service for individuals thanks to a mix of integrated channels; - Transform and maximise productivity: adopt new ways of working to continuously optimise processes, enhance customer experience and deliver efficiencies; - Disciplined risk management & controls: further strengthen monitoring and management of Credit and Financial Risk: enhanced business accountability and in-depth monitoring by control functions.
+- Disciplined risk management & controls: further strengthen monitoring and management of Credit and Financial Risk: enhanced business accountability and in-depth monitoring by control functions.
 Targeted actions on Compliance and Operational Risk, reinforcing governance and risk of Anti Financial Crime controls, AML and KYC, Cyber security and Operational Risk; - Capital and balance sheet management: proactive capital allocation based on financial performance, preference for share buybacks over M&A, only small bolt-on acquisitions might be considered to accelerate capital allocation towards businesses or geographies with higher risk-adjusted profitability.
 Gradual alignment of domestic sovereign bond portfolios with those of European peers.
-The project related to the creation of a sub-holding for the international activities of the Group remain under investigation.
+The project related to the creation of a sub-holding for the international activities of the Group remains under investigation.
 There is therefore no predefined timeframe for its possible implementation, also considering that the current market and macroeconomic conditions (e.g. purchases of securities by the ECB and reduced government spreads) make some assumptions of the project no longer valid, such as the optimisation of the cost of funding.

 Team 23 plan is based on assumptions both in terms of interest rates and economic growth of the countries of presence of the Group.
 As macroeconomic variables are volatile, UniCredit has also developed two sensitivities on top of the base case scenario embedded in the Strategic plan, both on interest rates and economic growth.
 One sensitivity, internally called "Draghi", assumes rates close to the current levels throughout the plan (Euribor 3M end of period at minus 50 basis points until 2023) and lower GDP (Gross Domestic Product) growth both in Western Europe and Central Eastern Europe countries.
 "Draghi" scenario assumes an economic slowdown in normal market conditions, consequently, it is not directly comparable to the impacts related to the COVID-19 containment measures applied by most of Countries.
-Considering the high uncertainty of the environment, as explained above for financial results also interest rates and economic assumptions are influenced by Covid-19 and will be updated and presented during the Capital Markets Day that will be in first half 2021.
+Considering the high uncertainty of the environment, as explained above for financial results also interest rates and economic assumptions are influenced by COVID-19 and will be updated and presented during the Capital Markets Day in the second half of 2021.

-Furthermore, it should be noted that, as disclosed to the Market in the context of Strategic Plan - Team 23 presentation, the capital distribution in the new plan is based on the concept of underlying net profit.
+Furthermore, it should be noted that, as disclosed to the Market in the context of Strategic Plan - Team 23 presentation, the capital distribution in the plan is based on the concept of underlying net profit.
 Underlying net profit adjusts stated net profit for certain non-operating items to better demonstrate the recurring, sustainable profit base of the bank.
 Such adjustments include:

-- (i) sale of non-strategic assets and selected real estate properties; - (ii) non-operating non-recurring charges including, but not limited to, integration costs and extraordinary IT write-offs; - (iii) non-operating items in loan loss provisions, for example the updated rundown strategy for Non Core and the regulatory headwinds.
+- (i) sale of non-strategic assets and selected real estate properties; - (ii) non-operating non-recurring charges including, but not limited to, integration costs and extraordinary IT write-offs; - (iii) non-operating items in LLPs, for example the updated rundown strategy for Non Core and the regulatory headwinds.